-The Council operates Codes of Conduct for Councillors and Officers, with clear processes embedded to respond to any concerns raised regarding the standards of behaviour.
-The Council reviewed its Councillors Code of Conduct during 2022/23, which resulted in Full Council adopting a new Code of Conduct based on the Local Government Association Model Code in May 2023, which provides a more robust framework for standards amongst members.
-In 2023/24, a review of processes in relation to Code of Conduct complaints and new guidance was issued on our website to support individuals submitting complaints.
+The Council operates Codes of Conduct for Councillors and officers, with clear processes embedded to respond to any concerns raised regarding the standards of behaviour.
+The Council reviewed its Councillors Code of Conduct during 2023/24, which resulted in Full Council adopting a new Code of Conduct based on the Local Government Association model Code in May 2023, which provides a more robust framework for standards amongst members.